This file may still have errors as I don't update it often.

 level as main entrance.
 Come in through main entrance.
 Walk past reception (on

-your right) and immediately turn right into corridor.
-Follow corridor round to
+your right) and immediately turn right into narrow corridor.
+At end of

 Website for Maps